Russell-Waterhouse/blog/content/post/one_language_challenge_update_jan.md

 one of the basic PDF object types is a string key-value type.

-Now, instead of modeling everything cleanly and immediately diving into how to populare a PDF XREF table, I have to make a string hashmap implementation.
+Now, instead of modeling everything cleanly and immediately diving into how to populate a PDF XREF table, I have to make a string hashmap implementation.

 And it's not a hard thing to do.
 I did it in Java in university.